Moneexa/forma-task/docs/decisions/0003-choice-of-styling-tool.md

 ### vanilla extract js

 * Good, because it does not have any runtime.
 Moreover it improves code readability by making  the classnames visible to the components.
 There is a least chance that developer will provide wrong classnames since it improves intellisense.

-### modular css

-* Bad, because There is a chance of giving wrong classnames to the components since developer will have to remember which classnames are for which component.
-Since it does not provide intellisense based suggestions, therefore writing error full code is more possible.